RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/domain_boundaries.md

       This is because size is one of the factors that affects interaction speed; it affects how long a library takes to download and, in some cases, how quickly it runs.

-[^2]: Within "standards for the metric," I include an agreement about how the metric is to be measured, a logic justifying the
+[^2]: Within "standards for the metric," I include:

+      1. An agreement about how the metric is to be measured
-      method of measurement and value scale, and an empirically-minded community committed to revising and improving the accuracy and applicability of the measurements for the benefit of humanity.
-[Exhibit A](https://en.wikipedia.org/wiki/Seismic_magnitude_scales).
+      2. a logic justifying the method of measurement and value scale
+      3. an empirically-minded community committed to revising and improving the accuracy and applicability of the measurements for the benefit of humanity.

+      [This](https://en.wikipedia.org/wiki/Seismic_magnitude_scales) is my Exhibit A for a metric that meets all of those qualifications.

 [^3]: Once, at a company where I worked, we all got an email from one of the heads of marketing.
 She said that they were trying to get rid
       of some standing desks, and did we know of any organizations that would accept them as a donation and pay for their removal.
 After a few